Evolutionary dynamics of any multiplayer game on regular graphs: Results

 Similarly, the distinct impacts of pool punishment in well-mixed and structured populations can be identified by the fraction of defectors, $x_D^{(DO)}$, in an unstable edge equilibrium, $\mathbf{x}^{(DO)}=(0,x_D^{(DO)},1-x_D^{(DO)})$, as shown in Fig.~\ref{fig_pool}\textbf{e}.
 When $x_D^{(DO)}>1$, this unstable equilibrium vanishes, leading to instability of the $D$-vertex equilibrium.
 In well-mixed populations, $x_D^{(DO)}<1$ and $x_D^{(DO)}\to 1$ as $\beta\to \infty$, suggesting that the described scenario is unfeasible.
 Conversely, in structured populations, $x_D^{(DO)}>1$ becomes true once $\beta>\beta^\star$.
 Pool punishment also presents a paradoxical effect: when $x_D^{(DO)}<0$, the system consistently converges to the full defection state, even along the $DO$ edge, indicating ineffective punishment.
 As the punishing fine $\beta$ increases, pool punishment first becomes effective in well-mixed populations at $\beta>\beta_0^{\text{WM}}$.
 Structured populations, in contrast, require a bit higher $\beta_0$ threshold for effective punishment.
 Pool punishment is less advantageous in structured populations than in well-mixed populations when $\beta<\beta_=$ (Fig.~\ref{fig_pool}\textbf{a}, \textbf{b}).
 Nevertheless, structured populations gain an advantage when $\beta>\beta_=$, and can eventually prevent the fixation of defection by inducing cyclic dominance among the three strategies at sufficient high $\beta>\beta^\star$.
 The comparison between well-mixed and structured populations in relation to the punishing fine is shown in Fig.~\ref{fig_pool}\textbf{f}, with the expressions for key $\beta$ values listed in Fig.~\ref{fig_pool_table}.

-These analytical results are in qualitative agreement with the $\alpha$-$\beta$ phase diagram from previous research~\cite{szolnoki2011phase}, as shown in Fig.~\ref{fig_phase_pool}.
+Again, we compare our analytical predictions to the results from previous numerical work.
+The analytical results are in qualitative agreement with the $\alpha$-$\beta$ phase diagrams from previous research~\cite{szolnoki2011phase}, as shown in Fig.~\ref{fig_phase_pool}.
 Again, while there are detailed differences between outcomes derived from non-marginal selection through numerical simulation (Fig.~\ref{fig_phase_pool}\textbf{a}, \textbf{c}) and those obtained under weak selection with analytical methods (Fig.~\ref{fig_phase_pool}\textbf{b}, \textbf{d}), both approaches indicate distinct behavioral patterns in structured populations that are not observed in well-mixed populations.
 For example, both non-marginal and weak selection indicate the existence of a cyclic dominance phase, $(D+C+O)_\text{C}$, at low $\alpha$ and high $\beta$, where strategy $D$ invades $C$, strategy $C$ invades $O$, and strategy $O$ invades $D$.
 Moreover, at moderate levels of $\alpha$ and $\beta$, we predict a $D_{O\Leftrightarrow D}$ phase under weak selection.
 In this phase, the system consistently evolves towards full $D$ in the three-strategy space; however, in the absence of strategy $C$, the system instead evolves towards either full $O$ or full $D$ based on the initial state.
 A comparable phase, named $F_{O\Leftrightarrow D}$, is detected under non-marginal selection.
 The term `$F$' denotes `fixation', which means that system evolves towards either full $O$ or full $D$.